Google Meet Pricing in 2026: Free vs. Paid Plans Compared

 - Noise cancellation: Blocks out background noise during meetings

-- Interactive tools: Polls, Q&A, virtual hand-raising, breakout rooms, and live annotations
+- Interactive tools: Polls, Q&A, hand-raising, breakout rooms, and live annotations

-- Cloud storage: 5 TB per user, with options to request even more
+- Cloud storage: 5 TB per user, with the option to request more

 - Support: Premium, dedicated support